galst/ex3/README.md

 ## Question 1.b

 ### 1 - Louvain Clustering
-The Louvain Method for community detection is a method to extract communities from large networks created by Vincent Blondel, Jean-Loup Guillaume, Renaud Lambiotte and Etienne Lefebvre.[1]
+The Louvain Method for community detection is a method to extract communities from large networks created by Vincent Blondel, Jean-Loup Guillaume, Renaud Lambiotte and Etienne Lefebvre.
 The method is a greedy optimization method that appears to run in time O(n log n).

 ``` r
 #cluster louvain